rishisareen/rishisareen.github.io/blog/_posts/2025-07-31-Build-Habit.md

 Like how to greet elders with “Namaste,” or how to stand in line at a temple.
 These scripts are shaped by past experiences and culture—so we can respond quickly without overthinking.

 They’re incredibly helpful.
- But here’s where it gets interesting: **we don’t just have scripts for tasks—we have them for emotions and behavior, too.**
+ But here’s where it gets interesting: **we don’t just have scripts for tasks, we have them for emotions and behavior, too.**

-- If someone scolds you in public, your brain might automatically run the *defend-yourself script* or *stay-quiet-and-nod script*
+- If someone scolds you in public, your brain might automatically run the *defend yourself script* or *stay quiet and nod script*
-- If you're bored, it might cue up the *scroll-your-phone script*.
+- If you're bored, it might cue up the *scroll your phone script*.
-- If you're anxious about results, it could be the *pray-and-wait script* or *scroll-Instagram script*.
+- If you're anxious about results, it could be the *pray and wait script* or *scroll Instagram script*.

 These responses feel instant, even natural.
-But often, they’re just **well-rehearsed routines**—played out so many times they feel like “just the way I am.”
+But often, they’re just **well-rehearsed routines** played out so many times they feel like “just the way I am.”

 ------

 ### **Why This Matters for Habit Change**

-If you want to change a habit, you're not just changing a single action—you’re editing the whole script behind it.
+If you want to change a habit, you're not just changing a single action.
+You’re editing the whole script behind it.

 And editing starts with **awareness**.